savishy/savishy.github.io/_posts/2018-08-29-creating-custom-ansible-modules.md

 ----

-### Fleshing out the module
+### Add Basic logic to create containers declaratively

 My logic will include the following for starters:

-* Check whether containers exist with the given name.
+* Check whether a container exists with the given name.
-* If they exist, do not create a new container.
+* If yes, do not create a new container.
+Return existing container's ID.
-* If not, we will need to create a container.
+* If no, create a container.
+Return new container's ID.

 The logic would look something like this.
-I added this
+I added this in between the areas marked `INSERT CODE HERE`.

 {% highlight powershell %}